robinroy03/hetzner-bandwidth-script/README.md

-Automatically turns off the VPS once the limit is reached.
+Automatically turns off the VPS once the bandwidth limit is reached.

 ### Steps to install: